-- Shall use a tapered design, instead of a rectangular box shape. - Must not exceed a maximum volume of 12 cubic feet and a maximum width of 2 feet; cabinets that are non-rectangular in shape must be comparable or less in volume and visual impact. - Must be painted or screened to be the same color or design of the pre-existing structure. - Must be flush-mounted to the pole. - Must not protrude from the surface of the pole by more than 6 inches in any direction. - Must be on the side of the pole facing away from the roadway. - May be placed inside the pole, such as in the base of the pole in a way that integrates with the design of the pole.

-- Cabinets may either be mounted on a pole or on a concrete slab within 50 feet of the pole where the small cell systems is mounted. - Surface-mounted cabinets must be on a concrete slab, and where possible must be placed next to existing pedestals and cabinets (for example, near a traffic signal). - Surface-mounted cabinets must be the same color as other nearby pedestals or cabinets.
+- Shall use a tapered design, instead of a rectangular box shape. - Must not exceed a maximum volume of 12 cubic feet and a maximum width of 30 inches; cabinets that are non-rectangular in shape must be comparable or less in volume and visual impact. - Must be painted or screened to be the same color or design of the pre-existing structure. - Must be flush-mounted to the pole or in line with the top of the pole and the antenna.
+If not, it must not extend beyond the diameter of the pole below to prevent pedestrian head injuries. - Must not protrude from the surface of the pole by more than 6 inches in any direction. - Any protrusion must be at a height of at least 10 feet. - Must be on the side of the pole facing away from the roadway. - May be placed inside the pole, such as in the base of the pole in a way that integrates with the design of the pole. - Cabinets may either be mounted on a pole or on a concrete slab within 50 feet of the pole where the small cell systems is mounted. - Surface-mounted cabinets must be on a concrete slab, and where possible must be placed next to existing pedestals and cabinets (for example, near a traffic signal). - Surface-mounted cabinets must be the same color as other nearby pedestals or cabinets.
 Where there are no other nearby pedestals or cabinets, the cabinets should be the same color as the pole housing the antenna.